It may feel like a Herculean task to get a new hardware product to market. But don’t let it overwhelm you.

 There are non-profit organizations such as SCORE in the United States with retired business executives who want mentor new entrepreneurs.
 Unfortunately, it’s nearly impossible to find anyone with actual hardware startup experience.

 Local meetups can be another great way to connect with other hardware entrepreneurs and experts.
-These are normally only an option for those living in larger cities, and with the pandemic local meetups may not even be an option.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+These are normally only an option for those living in larger cities, and with the pandemic local meetups may not even be an option.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: